Abhishekkx/HEART-DISEASE-PREDICTION-MODEL/README.md

 ## 🫀 **What is this project?**

-This is an **Machine Learning Heart Disease Prediction Model** that uses deep learning to assess cardiovascular risk.
+This is a **Machine Learning Heart Disease Prediction Model** that uses deep learning to assess cardiovascular risk.

 ✅ Combines data from: